MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 XXX Parrington papers

+XXX Migeod speaks of the dorsal vertebrae having "wings".
+FMNH P25107's presacral P7 shows an "apron" similar to that of SII.D?7 -- a wide, contiguous set of horizontal laminae joining prezygs to diapophyses and postzygs.
+This morphology is unusual, and may be what Migeod refers to as "wings".

-Lots of good stuff at
+XXX Lots of good stuff at
 https://www.britishnewspaperarchive.co.uk/search/results?basicsearch=tendaguru%20dinosaur&exactsearch=false&retrievecountrycounts=false&newspapertitle=illustrated%20london%20news

 XXX Comments about Migeod (Huene etc.)